TABLE OF CONTENTS

-Demo, or product demonstration, has always been a valuable sales tool that helps to stimulate a buyer’s interest and drive them towards a positive purchasing decision.
+A demo, or product demonstration, has always been a valuable sales tool that helps to stimulate a buyer’s interest and drive them towards a positive purchasing decision.
 Aside from that, demos are also advantageous in instilling a sense of ownership, providing tangible evidence, and answering concerns or doubts.

 Instead of the traditional live demos, however, recent times have seen an increase in demo videos and virtual demos.
 To maximize your online lead generation and move your prospect further down the sales pipeline, send relevant demo videos of your solution or schedule a live virtual demo.

 Demo Videos – Inexpensive, simple and repeatable, pre-recorded and in-depth demo videos are a good way to showcase the features and benefits of your solution.
 Email your prospects short videos of your product that are relevant to their objectives and that show how your solution can help their business.